Observation of Directed Flow of Hypernuclei $^3_{\Lambda}$H and $^4_{\Lambda}$H in $\sqrt{s_{\rm NN}}$ = 3 GeV Au+Au Collisions at RHIC

-The resulting $\Lambda$ hyperon and hypernuclei $v_1(y)$, from 5-40\% mid-central Au+Au collisions at \snn3 , are shown in Fig.~\ref{fig3}.
-For comparison, the $v_1(y)$ of $p$, $d$, $t$, $^3\rm{He}$ and $^4\rm{He}$ from the same data~\cite{STAR:2021ozh} are shown as open symbols. $v_1(y)$ of $\Lambda$, $p$, $d$, $t$, $^3$He and $^4$He are fitted with a third-order polynomial function $v_1(y)$=$a{\cdot}y$+$b{\cdot}y^3$ in the rapidity ranges listed in Table \ref{tab1}, where $a$, which stands for the mid-rapidity slope $dv_1/dy|_{y=0}$, and $b$ are fitting parameters.
-Due to limited statistics, the hypernuclei $v_1(y)$ distributions are fitted with a linear function $v_1(y)$=$a{\cdot}y$, in the rapidity range $-1.0<y<0.0$.
-The linear terms for light nuclei are plotted as dashed lines in the positive rapidity region, while for $\Lambda$, $\HS$ and $\HF$, they are shown by the yellow-red lines in the corresponding panels.
+The resulting $\Lambda$ hyperon and hypernuclei $v_1(y)$, from 5\%-40\% midcentral Au+Au collisions at \snn3 , are shown in Fig.~\ref{fig3}.
+For comparison, the $v_1(y)$ of $p$, $d$, $t$, $^3\rm{He}$ and $^4\rm{He}$ from the same data~\cite{STAR:2021ozh} are shown as open symbols. $v_1(y)$ of $\Lambda$, $p$, $d$, $t$, $^3$He and $^4$He are fitted with a third-order polynomial function $v_1(y)$ = $ay$ + $by^3$ in the rapidity ranges listed in Table \ref{tab1}, where $a$, which stands for the midrapidity slope $dv_1/dy|_{y=0}$, and $b$ are fitting parameters.
+Because of limited statistics, the hypernuclei $v_1(y)$ distributions are fitted with a linear function $v_1(y)$ = $ay$, in the rapidity range $-1.0<y<0.0$.
+The linear terms for light nuclei are plotted as dashed lines in the positive rapidity region, while for $\Lambda$, $\HS$, and $\HF$, they are shown by the yellow-red lines in the corresponding panels.
 The $\Lambda$ result is close to that of the proton, and hypernuclei $v_1(y)$ distributions are also similar to those light nuclei with the same mass numbers.
 This is the first observation of significant hypernuclei directed flow in high-energy nuclear collisions.

 Systematic uncertainties are estimated by varying track selection criteria for particle identification, as well as cuts on the topological variables used in the KFParticle package~\cite{Kisel:2018nvd}.
 Major contributors to the systematic uncertainty are listed in Table~\ref{tab2}.
 As one can see, the dominant sources of systematic uncertainty are from hypernuclei candidate selection, estimated by varying topological cuts and nHitsFit.
 Event plane resolution determination also contributes 1.4\%~\cite{STAR:2021yiu}.
 Assuming these sources are uncorrelated, the total systematic uncertainty is obtained by adding them together quadratically.
+In the case of the $\HS$ three-body decay, the fraction of the correlated {\it{d}$\Lambda$} contamination has been analyzed in each rapidity bin.
+Its systematic uncertainty contribution to the final $v_1$ slope is negligible.